 01There's No Response to the Demo

-The first thing you should know about dealing with demo disappointment is that almost every single one of your favorite bands has faced this letdown.
-In most cases, you won't get a response to your demo.
+The first thing you should know about dealing with demo disappointment is that almost every single one of your favorite bands has experienced.

 02The Big Review Wasn't Published

 Being told that the review of your album or band that was supposed to appear in a newspaper/magazine or on a certain website has been dropped is frustrating.
 How should you handle it?

 First, understand that this, too, happens often, and it isn't personal.
 Sometimes writers say that a review will appear just to appease you, but often they are just as surprised as you when a review is dropped by an editor.

 Getting bumped for bigger stories is part of the game, but you can make things better by following up.
 Put a call into your contact at the publication to find out what happened.
 See if you can get them to run it in the next issue instead.
 If you made a big deal about the review beforehand on your website or if your distributor has been using news of the review to promote your album, touch base with everyone to let them know what happened and when the review will resurface.